manasanoolu7/Belgium-prices-prediction/README.md

 # To Whom

-Immoliza wants Belgium's House Prediction model to find and analyse the sales in Belgium.
+'ImmoEliza' wants Belgium's House Prediction model to find and analyse the sales in Belgium.

+# Objective

+Be able to apply a linear regression in a real context & preprocess data for Machine Learning.

 # How it Works?